Francesco-Sovrano/pogym/README.md

 1. **Painless setup** - `pogym` requires only `gym` and `numpy` as dependencies, and can be installed with a single `pip install`.
 2. **Laptop-sized tasks** - None of our environments have large observation spaces or require GPUs to render.
 3. **No overfitting** - It is possible for memoryless agents to receive high rewards on environments by memorizing the layout of each level.
 To avoid this, all environments are procedurally generated.

+## Environments
+The environments are split into set or sequence tasks.
+Ordering matters in sequence tasks (e.g. the order of the button presses in simon matters), and does not matter in set tasks (e.g. the "count" in blackjack does not change if you swap o<sub>t-1</sub> and o<sub>t-k</sub>).

+### Sequence Environments

+### Set Environments
+* Memory/Concentration (partially implemented)
+* Blackjack
+* Baccarat (not implemented yet)
+* Higher/Lower
+* Battleship (not implemented yet)
+* Multiarmed Bandit (not implemented yet)
+* Minesweeper (not implemented yet)

+### Sequence Environments
+* RememberPrevObs (not implemented yet)
+* RememberFirstObs (not implemented yet)
+* Stateless Cartpole (partially implemented)
+* Stateless Pendulum (not implemented yet)
+* Treasure Hunt (not implemented yet)
+* Repeat After Me (partially implemented)

+### Environment Descriptions
+#### Baccarat
+Identical rules to casino baccarat, with betting.
+The agent should use memory to count cards and increase bets when it is more likely to win.
+#### Battleship
+One-player battleship.
+Select a gridsquare to launch an attack, and receive confirmation whether you hit the target.
+The agent should use memory to remember which gridsquares were hits and which were misses, completing an episode sooner.
+#### Multiarmed Bandit
+Over an episode, solve a multiarmed bandit problem by maximizing the expected reward.
+The agent should use memory to keep a running mean and variance of bandits.
+#### Minesweeper
+Classic minesweeper, but with reduced vision range.
+The agent only has vision of the surroundings near its last sweep.
+The agent must use memory to remember where the bombs are
+#### RememberPrevObs
+Output the t-k<sup>th</sup> observation for a reward
+#### RememberFirstObs
+Output the zeroth observation for a reward
+#### Stateless Cartpole
+Classic cartpole, except the velocity and angular velocity magnitudes are hidden.
+The agent must use memory to differentiate position into velocity.
+#### Treasure Hunt
+The agent is placed in an open square and must search for a treasure.
+With memory, the agent can remember where it has been and complete the episode faster.
+#### Repeat After Me
+The agent will receive k observations then must repeat them backwards.